Monday, October 31, 2016

 We sadly bid farewell to Jumping Fish Bay in Greece

-The Windjammers have experienced our shortest season yet, cruising in an area with few places for us Aussies to “run & hide” given Schengen’s limitations.
+The Windjammers have experienced our shortest season yet, cruising in an area with few places for us Aussies to “run & hide” given Schengen’s time limitations of 3 months max.
 Still “weather” experiences kept us on our toes too and ensured a modified float plan.
 This sadly entailed excluding Southern France (the Mistral consistently blowing with regularity & some ferocity this year) although we managed time in Corsica before taking a familiar route through the Balearics back to Lagos in Portugal.

 And hunky types in Naples